HansLin99/ImagePlayer/README.md

 ## Part 1:
 In this part, we cut PNG into several rectangles and put them into nodes in a chain structure(linked list).

-- We changed the sequence of the nodes to re-assemble the image.
+- We changed the sequence of the nodes to reassemble the image.
 - We changed the color of some block.
 - **We changed the color of some special pixels to make a watermark (a small try in lab)**